jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+13-01-2023 Not focused

+Basically a description of today.
+I found it really difficult to focus on anything or do anything at work.
+Might have something to do with noticing that a game I play in my free time got an exciting patch in the morning and really wanting to try it?
+Anyways, it felt so not good I might try to count this as half a day off, because there was no progress at all.

+This is also a downside of being dilligent about administrative things you can do - there is none of them left for when your brain just doesn't work.

+Now that I'm looking at my meeting notes I've noticed that I even made a note that setting up a website would be this proactive procastenation.
+I wish I tried doing that, but I guess I didn't.

+I've also heard from my supervisors that having 3 papers I'm working on is not a bad thing at all as you can come back to them and remember them better thanks to that.
+I also know that I should read and try to remember as much as possible at this stage since I don't know what will become useful yet.
+Though honestly...
+I can't wait until I have a scientific topic so that I can know what I need and what I don't need and start working towards a goal instead.

 12-01-2023 New Year's celebration day I guess?

 I feel like I spent a lot of time today not working...